-The goal of the SOC 1, 2, and 3 audits was to provide assurance (via report) that controls asserted actually exist and are functioning properly.
+The goal of the SOC (Service Organization Controls) 1, 2, and 3 audits is to provide assurance (via report) that controls asserted actually exist and are functioning properly.

 A key requirement of an SSAE 16 audit is an attestation engagement in which AIS management provides to the auditor a written assertion regarding the controls designs, objectives, and implementation.